CokieLee/DouekLabPathSeq/README.md

      2. Openjdk (java) v17.0.11

      Output:
      1. files in "[outputpath]/[sample name]/RNA_trinity_filtered/".
+This directory contains:
-This directory contains a file showing the blast results for all input contigs, and a fasta file of all contigs given that did not constitute a blast match with mammalian genoomes.
+     2. A file showing the blast results for all input contigs
+     3. A fasta file of all contigs given that did not constitute a blast match with mammalian genomes.
 This fasta file forms the input into the next rule.

 11. kaiju